Giebisch/Giebisch/README.md

   + BookyWyrm

 Most of my code is private or has been written under contract for various companies.

+See [my Gitlab profile](https://gitlab.com/rafael.giebisch) for a more active contribution history ^^

 Shoot me an email: rafael@giebisch-mail.de